 - A refund

-Remember to ask airline staff about these things if your plans change.
-They are obligated to inform you about your rights when there’s a significant delay or cancellation.
+Don’t forget to ask airline workers about these things if your plans change.
+They have to inform you about your rights when there’s a significant delay or cancellation.

 Dan Air Flight Delay Compensation

-Flight delays from Dan Air can be very frustrating.
-However there’s some good news: if you’re stranded for more than three hours due to the airline’s fault, you might be able to get some compensation.
+Travel setbacks from Dan Air can be very frustrating.
+However there’s a bright side: if you’re stuck waiting for more than three hours due to the airline’s fault, you might be able to get some compensation.

-Regulations in the UK and EU are in your favor.
-You could receive up to €600 per person.
-What is important is when you arrive, not when you leave.
-So keep an eye on your arrival time if you want to seek flight delay compensation.
+Laws in the UK and EU are in your favor.
+You could get up to €600 per person.
+What matters is when you reach your destination, not when you leave.
+So monitor your arrival time if you want to seek flight delay compensation.

-The amount you receive depends on how far you’re flying.
-A brief trip won’t yield as much as a longer flight, even if they’re both delayed for the same duration.
+The amount you receive depends on your flight distance.
+A brief trip won’t get you as much money as a long one, even if they’re both delayed the same amount of time.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |